Dynamic random-access memory: Folded bitline arrays

 The folded bitline array architecture routes bitlines in pairs throughout the array.
-The close proximity of the paired bitlines provide superior common-mode noise rejection characteristics over open bitline arrays.
+The close proximity of the paired bitlines provides superior common-mode noise rejection characteristics over open bitline arrays.
 The folded bitline array architecture began appearing in DRAM ICs during the mid-1980s, beginning with the 256 Kbit generation.
 This architecture is favored in modern DRAM ICs for its superior noise immunity.

 This architecture is referred to as folded because it takes its basis from the open array architecture from the perspective of the circuit schematic.
 The folded array architecture appears to remove DRAM cells in alternate pairs (because two DRAM cells share a single bitline contact) from a column, then move the DRAM cells from an adjacent column into the voids.

 The location where the bitline twists occupies additional area.
 To minimize area overhead, engineers select the simplest and most area-minimal twisting scheme that is able to reduce noise under the specified limit.
-As process technology improves to reduce minimum feature sizes, the signal to noise problem worsens, since coupling between adjacent metal wires is inversely proportional to their pitch.
+As process technology improves to reduce minimum feature sizes, the signal-to-noise problem worsens, since coupling between adjacent metal wires is inversely proportional to their pitch.
 The array folding and bitline twisting schemes that are used must increase in complexity in order to maintain sufficient noise reduction.
 Schemes that have desirable noise immunity characteristics for a minimal impact in area is the topic of current research (Kenner, p.
 37).

 Future array architectures

-Advances in process technology could result in open bitline array architectures being favored if it is able to offer better long-term area efficiencies; since folded array architectures require increasingly complex folding schemes to match any advance in process technology.
+Advances in process technology could result in open bitline array architectures being favored if it is able to offer better long-term area efficiencies, since folded array architectures require increasingly complex folding schemes to match any advance in process technology.
 The relationship between process technology, array architecture, and area efficiency is an active area of research.

 Row and column redundancy

 The first DRAM integrated circuits did not have any redundancy.
 An integrated circuit with a defective DRAM cell would be discarded.
 Beginning with the 64 Kbit generation, DRAM arrays have included spare rows and columns to improve yields.
 Spare rows and columns provide tolerance of minor fabrication defects which have caused a small number of rows or columns to be inoperable.
-The defective rows and columns are physically disconnected from the rest of the array by a triggering a programmable fuse or by cutting the wire by a laser.
+The defective rows and columns are physically disconnected from the rest of the array by triggering a programmable fuse or by cutting the wire with a laser.
 The spare rows or columns are substituted in by remapping logic in the row and column decoders (Jacob, pp. 358–361).